Mooleane/aaron-capstone-project/README.md

 ```

 # Technical Challenges + Future Plans
-A challenge during the creation of this project was displaying the requirements for each evolutionary stage of a Pokémon, mostly due to time constraints.
-Number-based requirements are retrieved through the API's data via a function in-order to account for most Pokémon, but still leaves room for miscellaneous evolution requirements not displayed in the output.
+A challenge during the creation of this project was displaying the requirements for each evolutionary stage of a Pokémon, mostly due to the complexity of PokéAPI v2 requests.
+Number-based requirements are retrieved through the API's data via a function in-order to account for most Pokémon, but still leaves room for incorrect evolution requirements displayed in the output due to each evolution entry possibly having multiple versions from the PokéAPI v2 datasets.

 ## The Numerical Requirements